MI-AFP/tutorials/tutorials/02_functions-types.md

 False
 ```

-The last one is left fold, there is also right fold (depends on associativity), we will cover this in more detail later while explaining so-called catamorphism.
+The last one is left fold, there is also right fold (depends on associativity), we will cover this in more detail later, while explaining so-called catamorphism.
 Now you can just see that it is a generalization of `sum`, `and`, `or`, and many others.

-It is very good practice to try to implement some of these functions to understand them and their complexity.
+It is a very good practice to try to implement some of these functions to understand them and their complexity.
 You may worry that using list is always very inefficient, luckily GHC can do some optimizations (although still in some cases you should prefer [Data.Sequence] or other [containers] - we will get back to this during the course).

 ### Intro to pattern matching